 What is UNICEF doing to support breastfeeding?

 - UNICEF is advocating for children’s rights.
 A breastfed baby is enjoying their right to the best start in life.
-You help UNICEF reach every child, especially infants living in vulnerable circumstances.
+You help UNICEF reach every child in need, especially infants living in vulnerable circumstances.

 - UNICEF is working with girls and young women to keep them in school.
 Educated girls make good decisions for themselves and their children, including a decision to breastfeed.
 You bring education to children, even in the harshest and most challenging environments.